Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

-In our subsequent proof, following the method suggested by Jones~\cite{jones2020weighted}, we make extensive use of \textbf{prefix trees} which naturally capture the inclusion-relationship between prefixes of permutations.
-The concept is best described by an illustrative example, depicted for the case of $S_4$ in Figure~\ref{tree-1} at page 13.
+Following an approach suggested by Jones~\cite{jones2020weighted}, we make use \textit{prefix trees} which naturally capture the inclusion relationships between prefixes of permutations.
+The concept is best described by an illustrative example, shown in Figure~\ref{tree-1} for $S_4$.
+The correspondence between sub-trees/sub-forests is crucial for the proof of Lemma~\ref{qi} and~\ref{only length}.